 Loosen the soil

-You will need to loosen at least the top four inches of soil.
-You can use a tiller, or for maximum success and perfect topsoil, you can mix one-third of black dirt, one-third of sand and one-third of compost.
-This topsoil is more likely to retain nutrients, allow air flow and will provide a nutrient-rich and fertile bed which will give your seeds the best chance for vigorous growth and great foundation.
+If your soil is compacted, you will need to loosen at least the top four inches of soil.
+You can use a tiller or rake.
+This will allow air flow and will provide the best chance for vigorous growth.

 Water every single day

 The final step in successfully planting grass seed is to keep the lawn adequately moisturized all the time.
 This is very crucial in the process.

 If the seed dries out, it will die.
 After sowing grass seed, they will need constant and frequent watering unlike the “water deeply and less frequently” watering for mature grass.
 This is to help the seed germinate and develop its root system for a healthy lawn.

 On the other hand, overwatering will hinder the germination process as well, so you need to use just enough water to keep the soil moist at seed depth.
 It should be moist, never soggy.

 You must commit to water the new or overseeded lawn at least two to three times every single day to keep the top inch of the soil moist at all times.
 The germination time for grass seed ranges from 5 to 30 days depending on the variety or longer in cooler temperatures.

 Once the seedbed has started to establish itself and sprouts have begun to pop out, continue to check the ground’s moisture regularly.
 If you notice it getting dry, add some water.

 Remember, these new grass seedlings have very short roots and they will still require very frequent watering so the roots can spread out.
 Steps one and two will just go to waste if the watering part will not be done appropriately, so your commitment is a must!